We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - certified for CADR (clean-air delivery rate) ratings by the AHAM Verifide program

-Blueair’s HEPASilent filtration relies on loose filters combined with ionization technology, so if you’re looking for True HEPA filtration which relies on tightly fitting mechanical filters to trap particles, keep in mind that HEPASilent is not the same thing.
+Blueair’s HEPASilent filtration relies on loose filters combined with ionization technology.
+If you’re looking for True HEPA filtration which relies on tightly fitting mechanical filters to trap particles, keep in mind that HEPASilent is not the same thing.

 Best Blueair air purifier for workplaces